Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 Can this build handle 4K without DLSS?

 At medium-high settings, yes — expect 50-65 FPS in most titles at 4K native.
 At maximum settings in demanding engines (Cyberpunk 2077, Alan Wake 2), frame rates drop to 38-50 FPS.
-Enable DLSS Quality for ~1.7x resolution scaling and frame rates move to 65-90 FPS.
-DLSS Quality at 4K is effectively rendering at 1440p and upscaling — the quality difference is minimal at normal viewing distances.
+Enable DLSS Quality for roughly 1.7x resolution scaling and frame rates move to 65-90 FPS.
+DLSS Quality at 4K renders at roughly 1440p and upscales — the quality difference is minimal at normal viewing distances.

 The Bottom Line

-At ~$1,463 as configured, this build delivers 1440p gaming at max settings across every current AAA title and handles 4K with DLSS 4 Quality enabled.
-The ASUS TUF RTX 5070 12GB OC is the centerpiece — Blackwell rasterization performance at a sub-$600 price point makes this the clearest inflection point in gaming PC value in several years.
-Pair it with the AMD Ryzen 7 9700X on the B650 Tomahawk, and you have a machine with a clear upgrade path and no bottlenecks for 3-4 years of gaming ahead.
+With the ASUS TUF OC at $749, this build comes to ~$1,833.
+Swap to a baseline RTX 5070 at $499–$524 and the total drops to ~$1,560–$1,585 — the GPU is the centerpiece regardless of which AIB you choose.
+The RTX 5070 is the right centerpiece regardless of which AIB model you choose — Blackwell rasterization at this price tier represents the best gaming GPU value in years.
+Pair it with the AMD Ryzen 7 9700X on the B650 Tomahawk and you have a machine with a clear upgrade path and no meaningful bottlenecks for 3-4 years of gaming ahead.